urbit/docs/docs/walkthroughs/web.md

     This is a simple markdown file.

 Create a folder with two more markdown files in it and copy it to `/home/web/test/`.
+(In urbit, there is no distinction between a director and a file--in this case `test` is both a file and a directory.
+So, if you're adding files directly from unix, simply `mkdir test` and urbit will treat the file and directory as the same entity.)

 Now modify `/home/web/test.md` to list the children using the `<list/>` JSX: